 The Basics of Page Layout Design (+25 Page Layout Design Ideas)

-If you’re feeling like I was — a little intimidated by website design — you don’t have to go through the same struggles that I did.
+If you‘re feeling like I was — a little intimidated by website design — you don’t have to go through the same struggles.
+There are fundamental rules of website layout that can guide you through creating an attractive web page.

-In this post, we’ll cover some of the basics of page layout design then provide a list of design ideas and concepts that can serve as inspiration for your own website.
+In this post, I'll show you the basics of page layout design, a list of design ideas, and concepts that will inspire your own website (not to mention tool recommendations, like our free drag-and-drop website builder).

 The Basics of Page Layout Design